neondatabase/website/content/docs/extensions/pg_embedding.md

 ---
 title: The pg_embedding extension
-subtitle: Use Neon's pg_embedding extension with Hierarchical Navigable Small World (HNSW) for graph-based vector similarity search in PostgreSQL
+subtitle: Use Neon's pg_embedding extension with Hierarchical Navigable Small World (HNSW) for graph-based vector similarity search in Postgres
 enableTableOfContents: true
 ---

-The `pg_embedding` extension enables the use of the Hierarchical Navigable Small World (HNSW) algorithm for vector similarity search in PostgreSQL.
+The `pg_embedding` extension enables the use of the Hierarchical Navigable Small World (HNSW) algorithm for vector similarity search in Postgres.

 <Admonition type="note">
 The `pg_embedding` extension was updated on August 3, 2023 to add support for on-disk index creation and additional distance metrics.
 If you installed `pg_embedding` before this date and want to upgrade to the new version, please see [Upgrade to pg_embedding with on-disk indexes](#upgrade-to-pg_embedding-for-on-disk-indexes) for instructions.